fetchai/uAgents/python/docs/api/uagents/context.md

-storage (KeyValueStore): The key-value store for storage operations. ledger (LedgerClient): The client for interacting with the blockchain ledger. logger (logging.Logger): The logger instance.
+storage (KeyValueStore): The key-value store for storage operations. ledger (LedgerClient): The client for interacting with the blockchain ledger. logger (logging.Logger): The logger instance. session (uuid.UUID): The session UUID associated with the context.

 **Methods**: